RamilGirfanov/RamilGirfanov/README.md

 - Hi, I’m @RamilGirfanov
-- I’m iOS developer at Alfa-Bank.
+- iOS developer at Alfa-Bank.
 - You can contact me on ramil.girfanov@gmail.com

 <!---